 The 2026 World Cup opening match kicks off on June 11, 2026 at 20:00 CDT (01:00 UTC on June 12).
 In Tanzania the opening match starts at June 12 at 04:00 EAT.
 Subsequent matches run daily until the final on July 19, 2026, with kick-off times of 15:00, 18:00, and 21:00 CDT on most matchdays.

 Yes.
 DStv broadcasts all 104 matches of the 2026 FIFA World Cup in Tanzania with a subscription.
-BBC iPlayer (UK) and SBS On Demand (Australia) also stream all 104 matches free and are accessible from Tanzania with a VPN.
+SBS On Demand (Australia) also streams all 104 matches free, with BBC iPlayer plus ITVX covering the UK, accessible from Tanzania with a VPN.